 In the times of the COVID-19 pandemic, we must answer the time-sensitive needs of health decision makers as fast as possible, while simultaneously ensuring that the scientific imperative of methodological rigor is satisfied.
 We are working hard to speed up the normal process for important Cochrane systematic reviews.
 In response to this we have:

 - Created a fast-tracked Editorial Service and documentation

-- Created Interim Methods Guidance for Rapid Reviews
+- Created Methods Guidance for Rapid Reviews

 - Prioritized questions while working closely with front-line healthcare workers and health agencies

 - Created a research Question Bank to track current and complied work on COVID-19

 Created a fast tracked Editorial Service and documentation

 Cochrane's work on Rapid Reviews in response to COVID-19